Bio and Artist Statement

 DONNA CATOTTI b.
 1950, Bennington, VT

-As a young adult I went from fashion design to architecture school where I earned a Bachelor of Design from the University of Florida in 1973, to freelance commercial art, to my first fine art gallery show the year I turned thirty.
+As a young adult I went from fashion design in NYC to architecture school where I earned a Bachelor of Design with high honors from the University of Florida in 1973, to freelance commercial art in the high Sierra in California, to my first fine art show in Pacific Grove the year I turned thirty.
 The architecture course included lots of perspective, drawing, painting, abstract and compositional design.
-In college I took my first life drawing class as an elective.
-I took it again with painting classes as a post graduate.
-Seeking skeletons to sketch, friends and strangers to pose for me, anatomy books, classes and workshops for over forty years, I have been honing my skills with the figure.
-I am still working on it, organizing weekly life drawing groups with models in my community.
+I took my first life drawing class as a college elective, and ever since I have been seeking skeletons to sketch, friends and strangers to pose for me, anatomy books, classes and workshops.

 Working in oils, pastels, watercolor, sculpture, and serigraphy (hand-printed silkscreens), as well as architectural sandblasted glass, many subjects interest me.
 I love to start landscapes out of doors and much of my professional work has expressed my love of wilderness.
-The human form, however, is so endlessly challenging and intriguing that I feel compelled to focus on it now.
-My most recent solo show, titled “Keeping the Tradition” was shown at the Juneau Arts and Humanities Gallery opening Sept.
-2, 2016.
-I am also getting back to sculpture and hope to deliver a piece or two to the foundry this year.
+The human form, however, is so endlessly challenging that I feel compelled to keep trying.
+After 50 years of practice, I finally feel capable of painting something worthwhile in this genre.
+More recently I have become interested in still life for studying color, texture, and composition.
+And I finally have a figurative piece at the bronze foundry, with more to come.

 I think the need to create is something inherent in an artist’s personality.
 Standing at the easel, I work to please only myself, not an easy task.
 In each of my figurative works, my hope as an artist is to portray some depth of human character and emotion that transcends the individual portrayed.
 When others viewing my work find meaning, pleasure, or inspiration to take away with them, then I have succeeded in my efforts.